About Greenways Travel Club

 Unfortunately not, but we can help you to find the best way how to get to the starting point of the tour.
 Just email us your travel plans and we will come back to you with the advice.
 Moreover Prague, Vienna, Bratislava and Budapest are cities that are covered by many cheap airlines and hence it is easy to get there.
 You can also browse on the online train and bus timetables for countries in Central Europe.

 What exactly does this „Central Europe“ mean?

 It is only a matter of perception.
-Austria, the Czech Republic, Slovakia, Poland and Hungary are consider to be Central Europe not only by people living there, but also National Tourist Offices are promoting this label.
+Austria, the Czech Republic, Slovakia, Poland and Hungary are considered to be Central Europe not only by people living there, but also National Tourist Offices are promoting this label.
 We consider Bulgaria and Romania to be “Eastern” Europe.

 Central European walking tours in general